 James graduated with a B.A. in Psychology from Temple University in 2019.
 During his undergraduate studies, he investigated impulsivity and early life adversity in the Neuroendocrinology & Behavior lab at Temple.
 Currently, James is working on a number of studies, including assessing stress-induced changes in maternal care.
 James would like to pursue a career in neuroscience research.

 Jamie Palmer, M.S., Doctoral Student in Neuroscience, The University of Texas at Austin

 Alexander Telenson, M.S., Doctoral Student in Neuroscience, Northwestern University

 Brittany Wicks, M.S., Research Associate, Spark Therapeutics

 Kimberly Wiersielis, Ph.D., Postdoctoral Fellow, Mentor: Troy Roepke, Department of Animal Sciences, Rutgers University

-George McClung, B.S., Critical Care Research Fellow at Clinical Investigation Facility, David Grant USAF Medical Center
+George McClung, V.M.D., Critical Care Research Fellow at Clinical Investigation Facility, David Grant USAF Medical Center

-Madeleine Salvatore, B.S., Research Technician, The Children’s Hospital of Philadelphia
+Madeleine Salvatore, B.S., Laboratory Manager, The Children’s Hospital of Philadelphia

 Nausheen Baksh, B.S., The Lewis Katz School of Medicine Postbaccalaureate program, Temple University